stknob/config-barcode-extractor/README.md

 attempts to regenerate them (as close as possble to the original) in SVG and PNG for further use.

-Uses zxing-wasm, rxing-wasm and tesseract.js under the hood.
+Uses poppler, zxing-wasm and rxing-wasm under the hood.
 Reimplementation of a now defunct C++ version.